repobee/repobee/docs/repos.rst

     to handle the command, but may be changed in the future for better usability.

-    The --allow-local-templates oprion is necessary to permit the use of a local template on your computer, i.e., the assignment templates that you are migrating.
+    The ``--allow-local-templates`` option is necessary to permit the use of a local template on your computer, i.e., the assignment templates that you are migrating.
-    Repobee prohibits using local templates by default for safety, but this is precisely what you want in this case.
+    RepoBee prohibits using local templates by default to avoid user error, but this is precisely what you want in this case.

 .. important::